Script Action

 The Script Action action in a Reaction will run the provided script, which is a Reactor expression.

 The script has access to all defined global variables.
-If the Script Action is in a rule-based Reaction (i.e. a Set or Reset Reaction), it also has access to all of the expressions/variables defined by the rule.
+If the Script Action is in a Rule-local Reaction (i.e. a SET or RESET Reaction in a Rule), it also has access to all of the Rule-local expressions/variables defined by the Rule.
+They are automatically in scope, with their configured names and last values.

-The script may also use the name of a global or ruled-based variable on the left side of an assignment operator; that is, scripts can set values on global or ruled-based variables.
+The script may use global or Rule-local variables on the left side of an assignment operator; that is, scripts can set values on global or Rule-local variables.
 Consider the following script:

 This script is a compound statement; it has three distinct statements that will be executed.
 Assuming gLastTime